Omar-elshiref/wireframing/README.md

 The wireframe in the Airbnb project is a high-fidelity wireframe because it is closer to the final design, including more specific layout and design elements.

+# discussing popular wireframing tools

+⭐ Recommended Tool: Figma

+🔍 What is Figma?
+Figma is a cloud-based UI/UX design tool that allows teams to design, prototype, and collaborate in real-time.
+It's widely used for wireframing, creating design systems, and building high-fidelity prototypes.

+✨ Key Features of Figma
+Real-Time Collaboration: Multiple users can work on the same file simultaneously — perfect for teams.

+Cloud-Based Access: No installation needed; accessible via browser from anywhere.

+Component System: Reusable components ensure consistency across designs.

+Auto Layout: Responsive design made easy with flexible layout rules.

+Interactive Prototypes: Link frames to demonstrate user flows and simulate navigation.

+Version History: Track design changes and revert to previous versions if needed.

+Design Systems Support: Create and manage shared styles, assets, and components.

+✅ Why Figma is Great for Wireframing
+Fast Iteration: Quickly sketch low- or high-fidelity wireframes.

+Built-In Libraries: Access pre-made wireframe kits or build your own.

+User-Centric Design: Focuses on structure and user flow before applying detailed visuals.

+Team Feedback: Stakeholders can leave comments directly on the design.

+Cross-Platform Compatibility: Works on Windows, Mac, Linux, or Chromebook — just open the browser.

+🎯 Conclusion
+Whether you're sketching basic wireframes or building full UI prototypes, Figma streamlines the design process and keeps your team aligned.
+Its ease of use and powerful collaboration tools make it ideal for both solo developers and large design teams.